1Hive/dandelion-voting-app/dissent-oracle/README.md

 ## Initialization

 The Dissent Oracle app is initialized with an `address _dandelionVoting` and `uint64 _dissentWindowBlocks`.
 The `address _dandelionVoting` is the address of the voting app that the Dissent Oracle is to query.
-The `uint64 _dissentWindowBlocks` is the time window within which the dissent oracle should return a boolean.
+The `uint64 _dissentWindowBlocks` is the time window which the dissent oracle tracks.
+The dissent oracle then returns a true if an address has voted `yay` in the `address _dandelionVoting` app within the time window.

 ## Roles
 The Dissent Oracle app should implement the following roles: